-- 1) Marketing of company itself, where in product portfolio also products without marketing authorisation in Finland can be mentioned. - Information of company's product development programmes, without any brand names, but information of the results of research programmes.
-No therapeutic claims are allowed.

-28 § Special requirements related to information on a medicine.
-The information on a medicine must

-- be accurate, correct and verifiable; - give objective and impartial information on the beneficial and adverse effects of the medicine; - be clear and easily understandable; and - be sufficiently complete so that the reader can form an opinion on the therapeutic value of the medicinal product.
+- 1. Marketing of company itself, where in product portfolio also products without marketing authorisation in Finland can be mentioned. - 2.
+Information of company's product development programmes, without any brand names, but information of the results of research programmes.
+No therapeutic claims are allowed. - Special requirements related to information on a medicine.
+The information on a medicine must - be accurate, correct and verifiable; - give objective and impartial information on the beneficial and adverse effects of the medicine; - be clear and easily understandable; and - be sufficiently complete so that the reader can form an opinion on the therapeutic value of the medicinal product.

-29 § Results of clinical trials.
+Results of clinical trials.
 Any study results included in the material for the marketing of medicinal products must have been published in article form in a scientific journal.
-Moreover, the pharmaceutical marketing material can make use of papers accepted for publications in a scientific journal and research documentation appended to the marketing authorisation application in question.
-It is not permissible to use abstracts, posters or similar materials that have not been published as papers in scientific journals.
+Moreover, the pharmaceutical marketing material can make use of papers accepted for publications in a scientific journal and research documentation appended to the marketing authorisation application as well as, to a limited extent, abstracts and posters based on them.